huaminghuangtw/Evergreen-Notes/Permanent-Notes/advice.md

 Advice should really only be given in relative terms.

-Don't give unsolicited advice people don't ask for.
+Don’t give unsolicited advice people don’t ask for.

 Instead of giving advice, try asking (good) questions first.
 People will often realize what to do in the process of answering your questions.